KisaragiEffective/ResoniteImportHelper/README.md

       * UI changes are made

 Those are not counted as Public API:
-* Any C# members (class, method, property, field, etc.) that:
+* Any C# members (class, method, property, field, etc.) that applicable to either:
-  * cannot be accessed from outside the codebase without reflection and patching.
+  * cannot be accessed from outside the codebase without reflection and patching
     * This includes `private`, `internal`, `private protected`, and `file` members.
-  * marked with `[NotPublicAPI]`.
+  * not marked with `[StableAPI]`
 * Folder structure.
 * Backlink component and its members.